f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | Sensor fault detected in hardware                                 |
 +------------------+-------------------------------------------------------------------+

 Traps will be generated for sensor faults or communication failures.
-In the example below, an Inlet Sensor fault was detetected (Asserted) and then cleared (Deasserted).
+In the example below, an Inlet Sensor fault was detected (Asserted) and then cleared (Deasserted).

 .. code-block:: bash